 They each have their own character.
 Some, like Greyton and Knysna, pander unashamedly to tourists, whilst others, like Montagu, seem only to endure visitors from the outside world.
 Others, like Genadendal, simply don’t seem to notice.

 This beautiful sea-side village on the coast of the Overberg has managed to retain its charm.
 It makes for a relaxing and romantic weekend away.
+It includes the charming fishing village of Kassiesbaai.

 Head up the N7 passed Citrusdal to visit this sleepy little town and its wonderful dam.
 The home of rooibos tea sits next to the mighty Cederberg mountains.